spnda/fastgltf/README.md

 # fastgltf

 A superfast SIMD powered glTF 2.0 parser written in C++17 with minimal dependencies.
-Unlike other glTF parsers, it does not automatically load textures and load GLB binaries to allow the user to optimise to their liking.
-It does, however, load embedded data and also decodes base64 encoded buffers.
+Unlike other glTF parsers, it does not automatically load textures and external buffers to allow the user to optimise to their liking.
+It does, however, load embedded data and also decodes base64 encoded buffers using high speed SIMD algorithms.

 By utilising simdjson, this library can take advantage of SSE4, AVX2, AVX512, and ARM Neon.